Points2Sound: From mono to binaural audio using 3D point cloud scenes: Discussion

-Our proposed model benefits from predicting the full binaural signal as opposed to the difference between binaural channels.
-This might be of relevance for other applications where visually-informed models operating in the waveform domain are used to generate spatial audio.
-Also, visual features extracted from rgb-depth point clouds improve the binaural synthesis when multiple sources are present, in comparison with features extracted from depth-only point clouds.
-As mentioned above, we observe that in some cases both learning methods predict binaural versions where the auditory image of the sources is not stable.
-As this effect is mainly observed for cases with the number of sources $N>1$, we suspect that this problem is related with the source separation capability of the audio network.
+Our proposed model benefits from using visual features extracted from rgb-depth point clouds to improve the binaural synthesis when multiple sources are present, in comparison with features extracted from depth-only point clouds.
+However, the fact that Points2Sound can work with only-depth information may be beneficial in cases of low ambient light, where RGB sensors would fail to capture the scene, in contrast to LiDAR sensors that are still able to capture depth information.
+As mentioned above, we observe that in some cases Points2Sound predicts binaural versions where the auditory image of the sources is not stable.
+As this effect is mainly observed for cases with the number of sources $N>1$, we suspect that this problem is related to the source separation capability of the audio network.
 To further investigate this phenomenon, a separate study on channel bleeding in source separation for different types of musical instruments would be required.

+After analyzing the performance of Points2Sound under reverberant conditions, it is shown that the method could be applied to dry rooms that resemble the anechoic training conditions.
+However, a decreased performance is expected when the room acoustics conditions diverge from the anechoic training.
+The performance of Points2Sound in highly reverberant rooms, after retraining or fine-tuning the model using binaural room impulse responses that contain the influence of the room, remains to be studied.